ixpantia/faucet/docs/en/getting_started.md

 - **Resource Optimization:** Router facilitates the management and scalability of various applications by allowing an efficient distribution of requests.

 To start faucet in Router mode, we first need a configuration file where the router logic `frouter.toml` will be placed.
-The configuration file must be in the root of the repository.
+The configuration file must be in the root of the working directory where you want to run the applications.

 *Note: Remember that faucet router automatically detects the app.R (Shiny) file, so if there are many Shiny applications, we must specify the folder where that app.R file is located.*